 Simply Self-Healing with Amy B. Scher

-No therapist can do it for you.
-No shaman.
-No supplement.
-No amount of journaling or affirmations.
 There is a layer of healing that lives so deep inside you that the only person with access to it — is you.

 That's the conversation I had with Amy B. Scher.
 And it changed the way I think about everything.

-Who Is Amy B. Scher
+Who is Amy B. Scher and why her work matters

 Amy is an energy therapist, mind-body healing expert, and bestselling author of the wildly popular How to Heal Yourself series — translated into over 20 languages.
 She's been featured in Oprah Daily, CNN, the Washington Post, Cosmopolitan, and Good Morning America.
-She lives on the Upper West Side with her wife and her bad cat Stanley — named after the Golden Girls, obviously.

 I first picked up Amy's book in 2016 at Quest Bookshop on 53rd Street.
 Someone had left it propped up like they wanted it to be found.
-I listened to the audiobook — bad Canadian narration and all — and I was like: this is it.
+I listened to the audiobook — bad Canadian narration and all — and I thought: this is it.
 This is what's been missing.

 I reached out.
 We worked together.
-And years later when we reconnected in 2023 — she told me I had done a lot of work.
-I walked out of that session, opened the conference room door, went straight into my next meeting — and got laid off.
+And when we reconnected in 2023 — she told me I had done a lot of work.

 My first thought: this cannot be happening.
 My second thought: congratulations.
 You graduated.